zinzloun/me-and-ai/grc-lab/README.md

 ## ⚙️ Configuration

 ### 1. Ollama Setup (Host)
+Add the following to windows path environment variable:

+	C:\Users\<your user>\AppData\Local\Programs\Ollama

-Ensure Ollama is accessible by the Docker containers:
+Ensure Ollama is accessible to all network interfaces:
 1. Set the environment variable:
 ```
 set OLLAMA_HOST=0.0.0.0